tstih/pixie/README.md

 pixie --width 330 --height 410 --title Vectrex /tmp/pixie.pipe
 ~~~

+ > When you run pixie it will block the terminal until you press
- > Pixie blocks until data is received on the named pipe.
+ > Ctrl+C or send commands to the named pipe.
+Therefore you will
- > Thus you will need to open two consoles - one for pixie and
+ > need to open two terminals: one for pixie and one for sending
- > one for sending commands.
+ > commands.

 ## Commands